LizhenWangT/StyleAvatar/README.md

 tensorrt/trtexec.exe --onnx=pretrained/xxx.onnx --saveEngine=pretrained/xxx_16.engine --fp16
 ```

-Windows exe testing (the same exe in preprocessing), only if your engine is converted by Cuda 11.3 and TensorRT 8.5.3.1 on a RTX 30XX GPU:
+Windows exe testing (the same exe in preprocessing), only if your engine is converted by CUDA 11.3 and TensorRT 8.5.3.1 on a RTX 30XX GPU:

 ```
 "mode": 1 for testing.